ITS-HCD/nysds-angular-webcomponents-demo/README.md

 3. [`nys-value-accessors.directive.ts`](https://github.com/ITS-HCD/excelsior-angular-webcomponents-demo/blob/main/src/app/nys-value-accessors.directive.ts)

-This is the trickiest bit.
-Think of this like a translation layer between the Angular form handler and the web component.
+**This is the trickiest bit.** We have to create a "translation layer" between Angular's form handler and Excelsior's web components.

-This file contains ControlValueAccessor directives for each input element and acts like a bridge between Angular forms and events in the custom web components.
+This file contains ControlValueAccessor directives for each input element and acts like a bridge between Angular forms and events fired by custom web components.
 If the new component is a form element that interacts with Angular forms, you need to:

 - Create a new directive to map Angular's form API to the component’s value and events.
 - Set up the directive to listen to the correct events (input, change) and updates the value accordingly.

+Here's an example, be sure to review the other components' directives to get an idea how they work:

 ``` typescript
 @Directive({